Research on gas phase molecules, liquids and free clusters

 A variety of cutting-edge spectroscopic methods are essential to the work of our LDM community and at MAX IV we strive to meet the experimental needs of our ever -expanding and -evolving community.

-We offer access to a number of LDM-relevant beamlines (highlighted within yellow boxes below) as well as a selection of mobile scientific equipment that, when fully developed/commissioned, will be available for use at these beamlines.
+We offer access to a number of LDM-relevant beamlines (highlighted within yellow boxes above and linked below) as well as a selection of mobile scientific equipment that is already/will be available for use at these beamlines.

 MAX IV storage rings